HangZ-6/hangz-6.github.io/_pages/about.md

 # 🔥 News
-- *2025.09*: &nbsp;🎉🎉 Received Postgraduate China National Scholarship
+- *2025.09*: &nbsp;🎉🎉 Received China National Scholarship
 - *2025.06*: &nbsp;🎉🎉 Two papers are accepted by ICCAD2025
 - *2024.06*: &nbsp;🎉🎉 One paper is accepted by ICCAD2024